TeamBulbbot/docs/docs/clearance.md

 ### 2. Editing role and command permissions

-If you are sure you need to edit the role or command clearance levels you can do so by simply using the `!configure override` command.
-You can add a custom clearance level to roles using `!configure override create role <name> <clearance>` or `!configure override create command <name> <clearance>` for commands.
-These overrides can also be edited using `!configure override edit <part> <name> <clearance>` or deleted using `!configure override delete <part> <name> <name>`.
+If you are sure you need to edit the role or command clearance levels you can do so by simply using the `!override` command.
+You can add a custom clearance level to roles using `!override create role <name> <clearance>` or `!override create command <name> <clearance>` for commands.
+These overrides can also be edited using `!override edit <part> <name> <clearance>` or deleted using `!override delete <part> <name> <name>`.

 ![Clearance](./assets/Configuration/Clearance_Overrides.gif)

 :::tip
-If you need to disable or enable commands completely you can do so using `!configure override enable <command>` or `!configure override disable <command>`.
+If you need to disable or enable commands completely you can do so using `!override enable <command>` or `!override disable <command>`.
 Disabled commands will not trigger in your server until you re-enable them.
 :::

 ### 3. Checking command overrides

-If you ever forget about a command or role override you created or want to check on all the overrides you've created you can do so using the `!configure override list` command.
+If you ever forget about a command or role override you created or want to check on all the overrides you've created you can do so using the `!override list` command.

 ![Override_list](./assets/Configuration/Override_List.gif)